Comet C/2021 O3 (PanSTARRS) Might Be Visible In 2022

-The Pan-STARRS system recently discovered a new comet that might become visible to the naked eye by April 2022.
+In 2021, the Pan-STARRS system discovered a comet that might become visible by late April 2022.
 In today’s article, we gathered everything that is known about the comet so far.

 What is the comet C/2021 O3 (PanSTARRS)?

 On August 1, 2021, the Minor Planet Center officially reported the new comet discovery.
 The comet was named C/2021 O3 (PanSTARRS) after the Pan-STARRS telescope that first observed it on July 26, 2021.
 It is the 1.8-meter diameter telescope located at Haleakala Observatory, Hawaii, US.
 As we mentioned on our Facebook page, right after the discovery, the comet was temporarily designated “P11ibiE”.

 At the moment of its discovery, the comet had a visual magnitude of 20 and was located in the constellation Pegasus.
 This space object is moving on a highly elongated elliptical orbit and most likely belongs to the long-period comets.

 Since February 1, 2022, the comet has been too close to the Sun to be properly observed, so at the moment, there is no data about its current brightness.

 Even with the help of telescopes, the comet is hardly observable yet.
 However, if it survives perihelion, the PanSTARRS comet might become a binocular target.
 C/2021 O3 will reach perihelion on April 21, 2022, lying at the distance of 0.29 AU from the Sun — as close as Mercury.
 At about the same time, C/2021 O3 will have its maximum visual magnitude of about 7.4.
 On May 8, 2022, the comet will make the nearest approach to the Earth at 0.6 AU, and its visual magnitude will lower to 10.